Hetero-EUCLID: Interpretable model discovery for heterogeneous hyperelastic materials using stress-unsupervised learning: Results and discussion

-The influence of noise on Hetero-EUCLID for cross-shaped inclusion is reported in \autoref{Type1_high_10k}.
-Under high noise case \( (\sigma_{u,\text{high}} = 5 \times 10^{-3}) \), the effect on the residual force norm \( (f^a_{\text{res}}) \) is shown in \autoref{Type1_high_10k}e, which may be visually compared with the noise-free case in \autoref{Type1_none_10k}e.
-Despite the added noise, the material region segmentation remains accurate as illustrated in \autoref{Type1_high_10k}f.
-Supplementary Figure S1 shows the corresponding visualization results for moderate noise condition \( (\sigma_{u,\text{mod}} = 2 \times 10^{-3}) \).
-Table 3 reports the predicted material parameters for both moderate and high noise cases, where the maximum absolute error remains below 1.2\% compared to the ground truth.
+The influence of noise on Hetero-EUCLID for cross-shaped inclusion is reported in \autoref{Type1_none_high_10k}.
+Under high noise case \( (\sigma_{u,\text{high}} = 5 \times 10^{-3}) \), the effect on the residual force norm \( (f^a_{\text{res}}) \) is shown in \autoref{Type1_none_high_10k}h, which may be visually compared with the noise-free case in \autoref{Type1_none_high_10k}e.
+Despite the added noise, the material region segmentation remains accurate as illustrated in \autoref{Type1_none_high_10k}i.
+Supplementary Figure S1 shows the corresponding visualization results for moderate noise condition \( (\sigma_{u,\text{mod}} = 2 \times 10^{-3}) \). \autoref{table_Type1_none_high_10k} reports the predicted material parameters for both moderate and high noise cases, where the maximum absolute error remains below 4\% compared to the ground truth.
 Supplementary section S2 presents an empirical validation study by comparing the strain energy density along six different deformation paths between the discovered material model and the corresponding ground truth.
-Supplementary Figure S5 shows the comparative strain energy density plots for the cross-shaped inclusion pattern under high noise conditions.
+Supplementary Figure S7 shows the comparative strain energy density plots for the cross-shaped inclusion pattern under high noise conditions.
 The results indicate good agreement between the predicted and true strain energy densities, demonstrating the robustness of the proposed method under noise conditions.
+In \ref{study_low_elastic}, we repeat the study for a Type-1 geometry (cross-shaped inclusion), with the matrix and inclusion materials having similar material properties to evaluate the ability of the Hetero-EUCLID framework to accurately characterize and segment materials with similar properties.